turkeryilmaz/openairinterface5g/tools/flight_test/README.md

 CLI values override the corresponding configuration settings. `--flight off` disables a configuration's `flight = "log"`.
 With no setting, flight logging is off.
-The feature list accepts space-separated names (`flight = "log";` in the file, `--flight log` on the terminal).
-Only `log` and `off` exist today: names such as `recovery` and `agc` fail explicitly before starting the radio.
-They are reserved for future implementations, not placeholders that silently do nothing.
+The feature list accepts space-separated names (`flight = "log";` in the file, `--flight log` on the terminal). `recovery` requires `log` and is UE-only.
+Unknown features such as `agc` fail before starting the radio; existing AGC behavior is unchanged.

 No systemd unit or separate capture command is required.
 The executable reads these options before background processes, logging threads, or radio setup.
-It starts the bundled Python collector, which launches one OAI worker and enables the C recorder.
+It starts the bundled Python collector, which owns the OAI worker and enables the C recorder.
 Python 3 and the checkout's `tools/flight_test/` directory must be present; no Python packages need to be installed.
 This is independent of USRP model and service manager.
 Normal OAI platform requirements still apply.